-When we count the five days (and the seven days), we go according to the Jewish calendar.
-Thus, anything after sunset is considered the next day.
-You began to menstruate Monday night, which halachically is Tuesday.
-Therefore, Tuesday is called day one and you cannot do a hefsek taharah until Shabbat afternoon.
+We count the five days (and the seven days), according to the Jewish calendar.
+Thus, anything after sunset counts as the next day.
+Monday night after sunset is halachically considered Tuesday, so Tuesday is day one of the five-day minimumum.
+Your seven clean days can begin no earlier than Sunday.

 This internet service does not preclude, override or replace the psak of any rabbinical authority.
 It is the responsibility of the questioner to inform us of any previous consultation or ruling.
 As even slight variation in circumstances may have Halachic consequences, views expressed concerning one case may not be applied to other, seemingly similar cases.
 All health and health-related information contained within Nishmat's Women's Health & Halacha Web site is intended to be general in nature and should not be used as a substitute for consulting with your health care professional.
 The advice is intended to offer a basis for individuals to discuss their medical condition with their health care provider but not individual advice.
 Although every effort is made to ensure that the material within Nishmat's Women's Health & Halacha Web site is accurate and timely, it is provided for the convenience of the Web site user but should not be considered official.
 Advice for actual medical practice should be obtained from a licensed health care professional.

 The Nishmat Women's Health and Halacha Site is a public service of Nishmat, The Jeanie Schottenstein Center for Advanced Torah Study for Women.
 This project and others like it are made possible by contributions from people like you.
 If you have benefited from the service, and wish to enable us to help others, click here to donate.